yasirroni/matpower-pip/README.md

 ### `matpower`

-For downloading MATPOWER only (maybe you will run it using `matlab.engine` or any other method):
+For downloading MATPOWER only (maybe you will run it using `matlab.engine` or any other method, or simply want an easy MATPOWER downloader):

 ```plaintext
 pip install matpower